OakCityLabs/Endpoint/README.md

 #### EndpointHttpMethod

-The default HTTP method when creating an endpoing is `GET`, but the `method` paramter of `init` allows you specify user the `EndpointHttpMethod` enumerations, choosing from `.get`, `.post`, `.patch` or `.delete`.
+The default HTTP method when creating an endpoint is `GET`, but the `method` parameter of `init` allows you specify user the `EndpointHttpMethod` enumerations, choosing from `.get`, `.post`, `.patch` or `.delete`.

 #### HTTP Body Data

-Endpoint supports several mehtods for building the body of an HTTP request, including JSON, form parameters or custom data.
+Endpoint supports several methods for building the body of an HTTP request, including JSON, form parameters or custom data.
 Any endpoint that includes data for the body of the HTTP request should be using the `.post` HTTP method.

-To create an JSON request, specifiy the dictionary of values when creating the Endpoint with the `jsonParams` parameter to the `init` method.
-This dicationary will be JSON encoded to a data block used as the body of URLRequest.
+To create an JSON request, specify the dictionary of values when creating the Endpoint with the `jsonParams` parameter to the `init` method.
+This dictionary will be JSON encoded to a data block used as the body of URLRequest.

-Supplying the `formData` paramter will create a body for the URLRequest with the supplied dictionary url-encoded as form data.
+Supplying the `formData` parameter will create a body for the URLRequest with the supplied dictionary url-encoded as form data.

-If neither of those is appropriate, like with multi-part form data, you can supply your own data with the `body` attribute of `init`.
+If neither of those is suitable, like with multi-part form data, you can supply your own data with the `body` attribute of `init`.

 #### DateFormatter